cmistrata/nextjs-blog/posts/p-versus-np-from-basics.md

 ### NP-hard and NP-complete

 Unlike P and NP, **NP-hard** is a complexity class describing how difficult a problem is.
 It describes problems that are at least as difficult (take as long or longer to solve) as every other problem in **NP**.
-These probelms are not necessarily in **NP** themselves.
+These problems are not necessarily in **NP** themselves.

 **NP-complete** describes problems that are **NP-hard** and also in **NP**.
-In other words, they are the hardest **NP** problems.
-We have found a bunch of these problems that represent the difficultest NP problems.
+In other words, they are the hardest **NP** problems, and we have found a bunch of them.

-Bbecause these problems are equally hard, any NP-complete problem can be reduced (reformulated as) as a problem instance of any other NP-complete problem.
+Because these problems are equally hard, any NP-complete problem can be reduced (reformulated as) as a problem instance of any other NP-complete problem.
 This is surprising as NP-complete contains many seemingly different problems.
 Two famous problems in NP-complete are the [traveling salesman problem](https://en.wikipedia.org/wiki/Travelling_salesman_problem)—given a list of cities with roads between them, what's the shortest route I can take from a home city to visit every city and then return home—and the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem)—given a set of objects each with a size and value and a backpack/knapsack of fixed size, what's the maximum amount of value we can fit into the backpack.
 Because these problems are both NP-complete, even though they seem very different, an algorithm for one can also be used to solve the other.

 [Wikipedia has a list of problems](https://en.wikipedia.org/wiki/List_of_NP-complete_problems) that have been discovered to be NP-complete.
 Some particularly interesting ones are: